alxgiraud/bgg-bot/README.md

 # BGG BOT
-This is a NodeJS script using the boardgamegeek's API to insert boardgame data in a MongoDB database.
+This is a NodeJS script using the boardgamegeek API to insert boardgame data in a MongoDB database.

+Dependencies:

+ - mongodb: "^2.0.46",
+ - xml2js: "^0.4.13"